rrobinett/wsprdaemon/README.md

-# wsprdaemon (WD) 3.1.5  (Under extensive revision)
+# WsprDaemon (WD) 3.1.5  (This page is in the midst of a much-needed extensive revision)

-Wsprdaemon is a large bash script which decodes WSPR and FST4W spots from one or more [Kiwis](http://kiwisdr.com)n and/or RX888 SDRs and *reliably* posts them to [wsprnet.org](http://wsprnet.org).

-Schedules can be configured to switch between bands at different hours of the day, or at sunrise/sunset-relative times.

-Signals obtained from multiple receivers on the same band ( e.g a 40M vertical and 500' Beverage ) can be merged together with only the best SNR posted to [wsprnet.org](http://wsprnet.org).

-In addition WD can be configured to, at the same time, create graphs of the background noise level for display on the computer running WD and/or at [graphs.wsprdaemon.org](http://graphs.wsprnet.org).
+Wsprdaemon (WD) is Linux service which decodes WSPR and FST4W spots from one or more [Kiwis](http://kiwisdr.com) and/or RX888 SDRs and *reliably* posts them to [wsprnet.org](http://wsprnet.org).
+It includes many features not found in WSJT-x, including multiple band and/or multiple receiver support.
+WD also records additional information about spots like doppler shift and background noise level which permit much deeper understanding of propagation conditions.
+For systems like the KiwiSDR which have a limited number of receive channels, schedules can be configured to switch between bands at different hours of the day or at sunrise/sunset-relative times.
+Spots obtained from multiple receivers on the same band ( e.g a 40M vertical and 500' Beverage ) can be merged together with only the best SNR posted to [wsprnet.org](http://wsprnet.org).
+WD can be configured to create graphs of the background noise level for display locally and/or at [graphs.wsprdaemon.org](http://graphs.wsprnet.org).

+After configuration, WD is designed to run like a home appliance: it recovers on its own from power and Internet outages and caches all spots and other data it gathers until it is confirmed delivered by wsprnet.org and/or wsprdaemon.net.
+Most of the 20+ 'top spotting' sites at http://wspr.rocks/topspotters/ are running WD, and in aggregate they report about 33% of the 7+M spots recorded each day at wsprnet.org.

-WD can run on almost any Debian Linux system and is tested on the Buster OS for Raspberry Pi 3 and 4, and Ubuntu 22.04 LTS on x86.
-A Pi 3b can decode 14+ bands; a Pi 4 can decode 30+ bands.
+WD runs on almost any Debian Linux system running Ubuntu 22.04 LTS on x86  Although WD on a Pi 4 can decode 10+ bands, most sites run WD on a x86 CPU.

 ## Greenfield Installation

-On a Raspberry Pi running Buster, install as the default user 'pi'.

 On other Debian/Ubuntu servers, create a `wsprdaemon` user to install and run WD on your system.
 That user will need `sudo` access for installation, and auto sudo permissions is needed if WD is configured to display graphics on the server's own web page.
+On a Raspberry Pi running the Buster OS, install as the default user 'pi'.

 To configure user 'wsprdaemon' to sudo:
 ```bash